changeworld/azure-docs.ja-jp/articles/cloud-services/cloud-services-startup-tasks.md

 <properties
-pageTitle="Azure Cloud Services でのスタートアップ タスクの実行 | Microsoft Azure" description="スタートアップ タスクを使用すると、アプリ用にクラウド サービス環境を準備できます。スタートアップ タスクの動作のしくみおよびそれらを作成する方法について説明します"
-services="cloud-services"
-documentationCenter=""
-authors="Thraka"
+pageTitle="Run Startup Tasks in Azure Cloud Services | Microsoft Azure" description="Startup tasks help prepare your cloud service environment for your app.
+This teaches you how startup tasks work and how to make them" services="cloud-services" documentationCenter="" authors="Thraka"